-If you are a fan of Mexican shrimp cocktail, shrimp ceviche, or really just shrimp in general, then you are going to fall in love with Shrimp Aguachile with Mango.
+If you are a fan of Mexican shrimp cocktail, shrimp ceviche, or really just shrimp in general, then you are going to fall in love with this shrimp aguachiles verdes.

 What is Aguachile?

 Aguachile literally translates to "chili water" in Spanish.
 Its name comes from the idea that the shrimp is marinated and served in a spicy liquid.
-Think of aguachile similar to a ceviche, made with seafood cured in lime juice and with a mix of various fruits and vegetables.
+Think of aguachile, also called aguachiles, similar to a ceviche, made with seafood cured in lime juice and with a mix of various fruits and vegetables.

 - Place the frozen shrimp in a big bowl of cold water or under cold, running water until defrosted.
 I recommend using peeled, deveined shrimp as this will make your life so much easier, but that is up to you.